candyyetszyu/DH_Dataset_Mahua_word_embeddings/README.md

 A key research challenge is how to tokenize and analyze the concept of "humanism," which appears in various Chinese translations (e.g., renwen zhuyi, rendao zhuyi, renben zhuyi).
 In the journal Chao Foon, writers may use alternative terms containing "ren" (human/person).
 To address this, the project leverages BERT and other word embedding models to better capture contextual meanings and semantic nuances.

+## Submission Context

+This dataset will be submitted for:

+**Call for Papers: The Journal of Open Humanities Data (JOHD) Special Collection on Benchmarking in Digital Humanities**

+Edited by Dr Jenny C.Y.
+Kwok and Dr. Liam Jianliang Gao, this collection explores the critical role of benchmarking in advancing humanities research, highlighting how the creation of shared evaluation data and systematic comparison of tools can drive progress.

 ## Dataset Structure

 - **Yearly Folders:** Contain embedding visualizations and model data for each year.